-Please fill out and submit the warranty registration section at the end of this manual so that you have information for future product literature or replacement parts you may need.
+Please fill out and submit the warranty registration card so that we have your contact information for any future product literature or replacement parts you may need.

 ATTENTION:

 All Rental Companies and Private Owners who loan this equipment to others!